guhkun13/gmtg/readme.md

 Based on the user story, this program provides several features, such as;

 - **Register a New Galactic Currency**: Users can register a new galactic currency by mapping it to a Roman numeral equivalent (e.g., glob is mapped to I, prok is mapped to V).
-- **Register Mineral Values**: Users can provide the value of minerals in terms of credits (e.g., glob glob Silver is 34 Credits).
+- **Register Mineral Values**:
+Register the value of minerals using the galactic currencies.
+> Please note that a **valid** mineral query must be preceded by one or more galactic currencies.
+The system will not recognize the pattern otherwise.

 - **Currency Conversion**: The system can answer how much a galactic currency value is worth by converting the currency into Roman numerals and then into an integer.
 - **Credit Calculation**: Users can inquire how many credits a certain mineral is worth based on previously registered currency and mineral values.